Why is the Wailing Wall in Jerusalem significant? What do archaeologists want to do here and why can’t they?

 What was significant about the south western corner of the temple mount in the first century?
 What do we learn from Josephus about this corner?
 How do we know this is where Jesus would’ve been tempted to throw himself down (Matthew 4:1-2, 5-7; Luke 4:1-2, 9-13), and why?

 This south western corner was where things were announced like newspapers publish the news for us today.
-New Moons, Sabbaths, the New Year and the Messiah’s expected return were all expected to be announced here by trumpet.
+New Moons, Sabbaths, the New Year, and the Messiah’s expected arrival, were all expected to be announced here by trumpet.

 Jesus was tempted to throw himself down from here because it would’ve convinced everyone he was the Messiah instantly.
 But these expectations were inseparable from the expectations that their Messiah would also lead them in battle against the Romans.